-Section 3 Questions continued No Effect on private life Being a police officer means that sometimes, in your day-to-day private life, you have to put yourself on duty and take appropriate actions even when you are off duty.
-Are you prepared for this?
-24 hours and 365 days a year Being a police officer will often involve you being out and about on foot patrol, in all weathers and at all hours of the day (shifts cover 24 hours a day, 365 days a year).
-You will be required to work shifts including night work, weekends and bank holidays.
-As a police officer, are you prepared to work shifts and unpredictable hours?
-Standards of dress Would you be able to put aside your own sense of style and dress and comply with the police uniform and dress code?
+Section 3 Questions continued Yes No Standards of dress Would you be able to put aside your own sense of style and dress and comply with the police uniform and dress code?
 Please note that the police uniform and dress code makes allowances for items of religious dress.
+Employment / Other Volunteer Roles Are you intending to undertake paid employment (or other voluntary work) whilst being a Special Constable?
+In most cases this will not be a problem; however you should be aware that there are some jobs (volunteer roles) which are known as "precluded occupations".
+These are roles where there is potential for a conflict of interest to arise between the job and the role of Special Constable.
+Some relevant examples are: Precluded Occupations - Roles where you would not be allowed to be appointed as a Special Constable Bar workDoor Staff Custody visitor volunteer Precluded Occupations - Roles where you may be allowed to be appointed as a Special Constable depending on the nature of the work • Security work Any role in the criminal justice sector This is not a definitive list.
+If you have any queries you should contact the Recruitment Department to discuss.
 Following rules Could you follow strict rules and authority to carry out the needs of the service?
 Fitness The job can involve strenuous physical activity and it is important to maintain good fitness levels to ensure you can effectively protect yourself and others.
-Police officers are expected to take part in annual fitness tests where they must undertake the multi-stage fitness (bleep) test to at least Level 5, Shuttle 4.
-Do you feel confident about continually maintaining a high level of fitness throughout your career as a police officer?
+Special Constables are expected to take part in annual fitness tests where they must undertake the multi-stage fitness (bleep) test to at least Level 5, Shuttle 4.
+Do you feel confident about continually maintaining a high level of fitness throughout your career as a Special Constable?
 Prepared to give evidence in court Are you prepared to stand up and provide evidence in court?
 Using initiative Are you happy about working in a team, but also confident about taking the initiative when needed?
-Impartiality Are you sure that no aspect of your life would impact on you being able to act with impartiality as a police officer?
+Impartiality Are you sure that no aspect of your life would impact on you being able to act with impartiality as a Special Constable?
 Paperwork Are you able to complete paperwork and meticulously keep detailed records?
 Dealing with difficult situations You will have to deal with circumstances or scenes of a difficult or distressing nature e.g. road traffic collisions, child cruelty, sudden deaths.
 Could you deal with traumatic and distressing situations with sensitivity and a level head?